Ensuring exempt building work complies with the law

 Ensuring building work is structurally stable and durable

-The following links contain information which will help you to understand how to make your building project work comply with Building Code Clauses B1 – Structure and B2 – Durability.
+The following information will help you to understand how to make sure your building work complies with Building Code clauses B1 Structure and B2 Durability.

-This Standard provides instructions for constructing the timber framing for buildings.
-These instructions can be followed for timber-framed sleepouts, sheds, garages on concrete slabs and timber decks.
+The New Zealand Standard NZS 3604 provides instructions for constructing the timber framing for buildings.
+These instructions can be followed for small standalone dwellings built using the granny flats exemption, timber-framed sleepouts, sheds, garages on concrete slabs and timber decks.
 They also specify how to select the types of fixings that are required to ensure they will be durable.

 This Standard requires modifications to ensure the building work will comply with the Building Code, so you also need to read information under the Building Code requirements for structural stability.
-Refer to Section 3.0 from page 23A.
+Refer to the Acceptable Solution B1/AS1, section 3.0 from page 23A.

 Ensuring timber and wood-based products are durable

-This Standard provides instructions that can be followed to ensuring that the timber and wood-based products used in buildings will be durable.
+The New Zealand Standard NZS 3602 provides instructions that can be followed to ensure that the timber and wood-based products used in buildings will be durable.
 This includes the framing and wood-based products such as cladding materials that are attached to the framing.

-This Standard requires modifications to ensure the building work will comply with the Building Code, so you also need to read information under the Building Code requirements for durability.
-Refer to Section 3.2 from page 15.
+This Standard requires modifications to ensure the building work will comply with the Building Code using Acceptable Solution B2/AS1.
+You also need to read information about timber durability in the Building Product Specifications.
+Refer to the Building Product Specifications, section 3.5 Timber.

-This Standard provides instructions for constructing concrete masonry structures.
+The New Zealand Standard NZS 4229 provides instructions for constructing concrete masonry structures.
 This includes masonry walls and their foundations.
 These walls are not lightweight.
 This Standard also gives the types of materials that are required under different conditions.

 This Standard requires modifications to ensure the building work will comply with the Building Code, so you also need to read information under Building Code requirements for structural stability.
-Refer to Section 2.0 from page 23.
+Refer to the Acceptable Solution B1/AS1, section 2.0 from page 23.

-This standard provides instructions for constructing light steel framing for buildings such as garages and sleepouts.
+The National Association of Steel Framed Housing (NASH) standard provides instructions for constructing light steel framing for buildings such small standalone dwellings built using the granny flats exemption, garages and sleepouts.
 This Standard also gives the types of materials to be used for light-steel frames.

 Constructing permanent barriers